cairo-book/cairo-book/src/ch14-01-contract-storage.md

 When you store an enum variant, what you're essentially storing is the variant's index and eventual associated values.
 This index starts at 0 for the first variant of your enum and increments by 1 for each subsequent variant.
 If your variant has an associated value, this value is stored starting from the address immediately following the address of the index of the variant.
 For example, suppose we have the `RegistrationType` enum with the `finite` variant that carries an associated limit date, and the `infinite` variant without associated data.
-The storage layout would look like this:
+The storage layout for the `finite` variant would look like this:

 | Element                             | Address                         |
 | ----------------------------------- | ------------------------------- |